 - Toyota is analyzing and processing the big data generated by cars to create information that is useful for customers and a variety of connected services.

-- As a part of introducing innovative manufacturing practices, Toyota has come up with “Toyota Production System (TPS)”.
+- As a part of introducing innovative manufacturing practices, Toyota has come up with the “Toyota Production System (TPS)”.
 TPS intends to completely eliminate waste in order to improve productivity within the flow of things.

-- As a part of the Toyota Environmental Challenge 2050, launched in 2015, Toyota aims to reduce its global average new-vehicle CO2 emissions in 2050 by 90%, compared with the 2010 level.
+- As a part of the Toyota Environmental Challenge 2050, launched in 2015, Toyota aims to reduce its global average new-vehicle CO2 emissions 2050 by 90%, compared with the 2010 level.

 - In July 2019, NEDO, Sharp Corporation (Sharp), and Toyota Motor Corporation (Toyota) announced a plan to commence public road trials in order to assess the effectiveness of improvements in cruising range and fuel efficiency of electrified vehicles.